MusicalNinjas/pyo3-stubgen/README.md

-"""
+# pyo3-stubgen

-pyigen generates `.pyi` typing files for extension modules.
+`pyo3-stubgen` generates `.pyi` typing files for extension modules which were written in rust with pyo3.

 It is designed to work for extension modules created in rust with pyo3 but should work with any compiled extension modules which include a `__text_signature__` and optionally a `__doc__` attribute for functions.

-The package containing the module must be installed in the current virtual environment, but does not need to be imported before runnin `pyo3_stubgen`.
+The package containing the module must be installed in the current virtual environment, but does not need to be imported before running the `pyo3_stubgen`.

 Despite flake8's recommendation to the contrary, `pyo3_stubgen` adds docstrings to the `.pyi` files so that IDEs can provide them in hover pop-ups.